ericschernoff/Pepper/README.md

 small projects.
 The hope is that you will fall in love with Perl and continue your journey on to Mojolicious, Dancer2, AnyEvent, PDL and all the other powerful Perl libraries.

-This kit will support database connections to MySQL 5.7 or 8, MariaDB 10.3+ or Postgres 11+.
+This kit will support database connections to MySQL 5.7 or 8, MariaDB 10.3+.
 Advice is provided for hosting via Apache 2.4+ and Nginx 1.18+.
 There are lots of other great options out there, but choices were made for the sake of simplicity.

 # SYNOPSIS